 SUPPORT THE RATIONALISATION, UPGRADE AND/OR DEVELOPMENT OF ECONOMIC GATEWAYS, AND MANAGE LAND USES AROUND THEM APPROPRIATELY POLICY STATEMENT WHAT THIS MEANS/REQUIRES POLICY GUIDELINES RELATED LEGIS. / POLICIES Policy 17 Support the development of an integrated system of airports and appropriate surrounding land uses Medium to long-term aviation planning will be guided by the following considerations: an integrated system of airports should be developed to serve Cape Town's commercial and general aviation requirements; and the metropolitan area requires an integrated airspace management approach.
-(See Map 5.1) Required engagements National Department of Transport, Provincial Government of the Western Cape (DEA&amp;DP, Department of Transport and Public Works), South African Civil Aviation Authority, Airports Company South Africa (ACSA), Air Traffic Navigation Services (ATNS) and the South African National Defence Force (SANDF).
+(See Map 5.1) Required engagements National Department of Transport, Provincial Government of the Western Cape (DEA&DP, Department of Transport and Public Works), South African Civil Aviation Authority, Airports Company South Africa (ACSA), Air Traffic Navigation Services (ATNS) and the South African National Defence Force (SANDF).
 P17.1 The CTIA will continue to provide the national and international aviation function to a limit that is determined by its impact on surrounding land uses (noise impacts) and the capacity of land-side support systems (road infrastructure, public transport infrastructure and service provision, utility services and stormwater management).
 P17.2 All general aviation from Fisantekraal and other general aviation sites in the greater Cape Town metropolitan area should be relocated to a more suitable location, possibly the proposed airport south of Atlantis.
 P17.3 Manage land uses around the site identified for the potential new/additional airport south of Atlantis on the assumption that it may be needed in the long term as a general and/or national and international civil aviation airport.
-Policy on Airports and Airspace Management (1997) National Airports Development Plan (draft 2007) City's Integrated Transport Plan 2006-2011 and Review (draft 2011) City's Tourism Development Framework (2005)
+National Land Transport Act (No 5 of 2009) White Paper on National Policy on Airports and Airspace Management (1997) National Airports Development Plan (draft 2007) City's Integrated Transport Plan 2006-2011 and Review (draft 2011) City's Tourism Development Framework (2005) City's Economic Development Strategy (draft 2011)